Cray-HPE/docs-csm/install/collecting_bmc_mac_addresses.md

     In order to find the ports of the BMCs, cross reference the HMN tab of the SHCD.

-    > Syntax is for Onyx and Dell EMC devices - please reference the CLI for more information (press `?` or `tab` to assist on-the-fly).
+    > Please reference the CLI for more information (press `?` or `tab` to assist on-the-fly).

     Print using the VLAN ID:

+    DellOS 10
     ```bash
     # DellOS 10
-    sw-leaf-001# show mac address-table vlan 4 | except 1/1/52
+    sw-leaf-001# show mac address-table vlan 4
     VlanId	Mac Address		Type		Interface
     4	00:1e:67:98:fe:2c	dynamic		ethernet1/1/11
     4	a4:bf:01:38:f0:b1	dynamic		ethernet1/1/27